juspay/hyperswitch/README.md

 We are long-term committed to building and making it useful for the community.

 The product roadmap is open for the community's feedback.
-We shall evolve a prioritisation process that is open and community-driven.
+We shall evolve a prioritization process that is open and community-driven.
 We welcome contributions from the community.
 Please read through our [contributing guidelines](/docs/CONTRIBUTING.md).
 Included are directions for opening issues, coding standards, and notes on development.

 **Important note for Rust developers**: We aim for contributions from the community across a broad range of tracks.
-Hence, we have prioritised simplicity and code readability over purely idiomatic code.
+Hence, we have prioritized simplicity and code readability over purely idiomatic code.
 For example, some of the code in core functions (e.g., `payments_core`) is written to be more readable than pure-idiomatic.